WALIII/CaBMI/README.md

 like OS scheduling, etc. that increase jitter in the on-line analysis and feedback deployment.
 Most software prototyping is in MATLAB.

- ATM the hardware output is an NI 3009 usb device.
+ ATM the hardware output is an arduino usb device.